Do Your Own Thing

 - The IMNDA logo (via e-mail)

-The IMNDA can provide a letter on headed paper confirming that you are indeed collecting money and/or raffle prizes for us and we can also apply for permits on your behalf if you are collecting money in a public place.
+The IMNDA can provide a letter on headed paper confirming that you are indeed collecting money and/or raffle prizes for us and we can also help you with permits if you are collecting money in a public place.
 The regulations are getting stricter now for charities regarding fundraising so we would really appreciate your assistance with this.

-NB: Where all of the proceeds of a fundraiser are not coming to the IMNDA (e.g the funds are been split between the IMNDA and the local Hospice) this must be made clear when registering and advertising the event.
-It is essential to provide complete transparency when fundraising.
+NB: Where all of the proceeds of a fundraiser are not coming to the IMNDA (e.g the funds are been split between the IMNDA and the local Hospice) this MUST be made clear when registering and advertising the event.
+It is essential to provide complete transparency when fundraising and let your supporters know where the money they donate is going.

 Fundraising online has always been a convenient way of collecting money instead of or as well as traditional methods like bucket collecting or using sponsorship cards.